Screener cryptocurrency

 Most exchanges show funding in one section, open interest in another, and liquidations on a third page.
 Manually scanning 50 coins across six parameters takes half an hour.
 And by the time you get there, the market situation has already changed.

-The futures screener solves this problem.
+Futures screener TRdesk solves this problem.
 All critical derivatives market metrics are in a single table with sorting, filters, and real-time updates.
-You can spot anomalies in 10-15 seconds, click on a coin, and proceed to a detailed analysis.
-This is the essential tool for perpetual contract traders who need speed in their decision-making.
+You find an anomaly in 10-15 seconds, click on the coin, and go to SuperChart for detailed analysis.
+This is the primary working tool for perpetual contract traders who require speed in decision-making.

 How traders use a screener